 Landscape irrigation defects may also cause water leaks.
 Normally this will occur when sprinklers are running.
 There may be a break in the line or a damage to one or more of the sprinkler heads.
 Check to see if some area of your landscaping remain wet even when the sprinklers have not been on.

 To check for a leak it is important to first turn off all water in the house.
 (Note: If you have an icemaker or some other device that automatically turns water on, it will be detected at the water meter.)

 Locate your physical meter, not the electronic reader or wall pad, and look for and a red or white triangle; this is the low flow indicator.
 If this triangle is constantly moving then you have a leak.

 For more information on how to read your meter, check here.

-If you determine that there is a leak or slow leak, the next thing to do is to call in a plumber to help fix it.
-If you don't identify a leak, it may be time to call and arrange to have your meter checked.
-Call Customer Service at 800-985-1179 (option 1) to help troubleshoot.
+if you determine that there is a leak or slow leak, the next thing to do is to call in a plumber to help fix it.
+If you don't identify a leak, try calling Customer Service at 800-985-1179 (option 2) to help troubleshoot

 Leak Detection Document